software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > On top of the importance of a user story, consider the dependencies between the different user stories.
 For example, certain user stories might be impossible to implement before some other user story has been implemented.
 Can we for example list quizzes before a teacher can add one?
 >
 > List the seven user stories in the priority order (top-priority user stories at the top of the list).
 Briefly justify, why you chose this specific prioritization.

+{: .important-title }

+> Exercise 13
+>
+> The project teams will be assembled at the beginning of next week.
+If you have a preference for who you want to be in a team with, put your names in the same team in [this Flinga board]({{site.teams_flinga_link}}) (click the team's card and edit its content).
+The maximum size of a team is 5 members.